tmpvar/tmpvar.com/DEVLOG.md

                          disambiguation
 - isosurface-extraction: render the marching cubes 33 output for the current scene

+## 2023-11-03
+- isosurface-extraction: corners are being swizzled somewhere such that 011 becomes 110
 ## 2023-11-02
 - isosurface-extraction: fix text aliasing
 ## 2023-10-28